Ngāti Apiaries produces native New Zealand honey which is harvested, tested, packed and verified in New Zealand.

 Ngāti Apiaries products are laboratory tested at independent and accredited laboratories.

-This testing regime ensures product safety and that final product meets the nutritional descriptions on the label.
+This testing regime ensures product quality and that final product meets the nutritional descriptions on the label.

 New Zealand has Acts and Regulations in place to ensure honey products produced are safe for consumers and that manufacturers use fair and sustainable practices.